olanikegloria/react-capstone/README.md

 ## 🔭 Future Features <a name="future-features"></a>

-- Add charts to display the statistics of each team
+- Add charts to display the statistics of each coin

 <p align="right">(<a href="#readme-top">back to top</a>)</p>
 <!-- CONTRIBUTING -->